Extrim705/Ideas/README.md

 Ideas
 =====

-Repository for storing and discussing our ideas
+This is repository for storing and discussing our project ideas.
+Please place your idea using Issues / New issue button.
+This way your idea will be stored and opened for discussion.